influxdata/telegraf/plugins/processors/converter/README.md

 # Converter Processor

 The converter processor is used to change the type of tag or field values.
-In addition to changing field types it can convert fields to tags and vis versa.
+In addition to changing field types it can convert between fields and tags.

 Values that cannot be converted are dropped.